Tamar Valley Tales

 Little Nell Advertisement

-Ellen Jones was born in 1848 to John and Ellen Jones (nee Cochlin).
-John Jones was the storekeeper of the Iron Store in George Town.
+Ellen McCarron was the daughter of John and Ellen Jones (nee Cochlin).
+Her father, John, served as the storekeeper of the Iron Store in George Town.

 NamePlace EmbarkedComments